-- Holiday Duty - All Staff members will participate in Holiday Duty Rotations.
-Holiday Duty includes: Thanksgiving Break, Winter Break and Spring Break.
+- Holiday Duty - All staff members will participate in holiday duty rotations.
+Holiday duty includes: Thanksgiving Break and Spring Break.
 Staff should not make travel plans until after speaking with their supervisor.

 - RA Training Requirements

-- August Training - All staff will participate in training which will take place approximately 2 weeks prior to the start of classes in August.
+- August Training - All staff will participate in training which will take place approximately three (3) weeks prior to the start of classes in August.

 - January Training - All staff will participate in training which will take place approximately 5 days prior to the start of classes in January.

-- Continuing Development Sessions - All staff will participate in 2-3 continuing development sessions throughout the semester.
+- Continuing Development Sessions - All staff will participate in at least one (1) continuing development sessions throughout the semester.
 Time, locations and topics will be disclosed each semester.

 - RA Position Benefits and Compensation

 - Room and silver meal plan.

 - Note: Staff assigned to residence halls are required to select a minimum of a "Silver meal plan" and those in apartment communities must select a minimum of a "Bronze meal plan."